The Pre-War and Early Post-War Rolleiflex

 10 prototypes were made in December 1928.
 The First Model and a Transition Model followed in 1929.
 Both models were offered with f/4.5 and f/3.8 75 mm Tessars and were made in small numbers.
 The Second Model was also offered with the same choice of Tessar lenses and made from 1929 until 1932.
 The Rolleiflex Standard of 1932 was a major re-design.
 Not only were the film chambers expanded for 120 film, constructions that were developed for the 4 by 4 Rolleiflex were used for the Standard.

 A major landmark was the Rolleiflex Automat of 1937 winning a ‘Grand Prix’ at the Paris World Fair.
 At the time Automat meant automatic film loading and transport.
 People had not even dreamt of auto-exposure let alone auto-focus.

-The post-war Rolleiflex 3.5, 3.5 A and B were based on the pre-war Automat.
+The post-war Rolleiflex 3.5, 3.5 A (and B) were based on the pre-war Automat.
 The taking lens was a 3.5/75 mm Zeiss Jena Tessar, a Zeiss Opton Tessar or Schneider Xenar.
 The viewing lens is 2.8/75 mm triplet lens.
-The A still had the old non-linear set of shutter times, with the B came the new shutter with the common set of linear shutter times like 1/125 and 1/30 in stead of 1/100 and 1/25 s.
-This new shutter was needed for the Exposure Value System.
+The A still had the old non-linear set of shutter times.